Introduction to Python Class Constants

 But then, what if you want to create a global variable that is unchangeable and unique for itself?

-For that, you need to declare a constant which is pretty much the same as declaring a variable but with capital letters.
+For that, you need to declare a constant, which is pretty much the same as declaring a variable but with capital letters.
 Declaration of any variable with capitals considered a constant.

 The Python constants are first created.
 These are identified to be constants as they are capitalized letters.
 They are given with an underscore in between to potrait it as a single variable.
-The variable is then assigned a value which is globally the same or consistent throughout the program.
+The variable is then assigned a value that is globally the same or consistent throughout the program.
 Once allocated, it is the same anytime.

 Declaring a Constant in Python: